fynks/awesome-android-root/README.md

 ---

+**Note**:
-**Note**: Always be cautious when using root apps, as they have the potential to modify system files and settings.
+- Always be cautious when using root apps, as they have the potential to modify system files and settings.
+- All apps and modules listed here are crowdsourced from the community.
+- The maintainers of this list are not responsible for any damage, security issues, or other problems that may occur on your device.
+- Use these tools at your own risk and always backup your data before making system modifications.

 ---